keidev-sol/Casino-Game-Web3/README.md

-# 🎰 Casino Core Logic
+# 🎰 Web3 Casino Game

 This project showcases the core logic behind a simple casino game.
 It’s designed as a reference implementation for learning and extending core casino functionality.